SAP-samples/abap-platform-fundamentals-01/README.md

 - ABAP SQL – the art of accessing data
 - A new generation of CDS views - CDS view entities
+- Why don't these tests run?
+The issue with test isolation and how it can be solved
 - ABAP RESTful Application Programming Model - Fundamentals (planned)
 - ABAP RESTful Application Programming Model - Entity Manipulation Language (planned)